-- Physical controls defining access to the Company's non-current and current assets including the use of such assets. - Limit of authority and approval facilitating delegation of authority.
+- Organizational structure defining management responsibilities and hierarchy of reporting lines and accountability. - Physical controls defining access to the Company's non-current and current assets including the use of such assets. - Limit of authority and approval facilitating delegation of authority.
 The compliance with the limits is monitored daily by the established internal checks and Internal Audit functions. - There is segregation of duties.
 No officer can initiate and conclude transactions.
-Jobs are also rotated from time to time to avoid over familiarity and collusion. - Detailed budgeting programme with annual budget approved by the Board. - Regular review by the Board of actual results compared with budget and forecasts. - Reporting to, and review by the Board of changes in legislation and practices within the publishing sector and accounting and legal developments pertinent to the Company. - Top Management reviews.
-These include: • - Preparation of Annual budget (i) - (ii) Preparation of Annual Sales, forecast for monthly monitoring and tracking of performance.
+Jobs are also rotated from time to time to avoid over familiarity and collusion. - Detailed budgeting programme with annual budget approved by the Board. - Regular review by the Board of actual results compared with budget and forecasts. - Reporting to, and review by the Board of changes in legislation and practices within the publishing sector and accounting and legal developments pertinent to the Company.

-- (iii) Preparation of monthly financial statements for management review - Monthly Profitability Review.
-This involves comparing budget to actual performance and identifying reasons for variances. - Weekly and periodic Internal Audit Reports eliciting control weakness to management. - Quarterly Management Report to the Board (vi) - Quarterly reports to the Board eliciting the existing (viii) and potential risks facing the Company and the mitigants deployed.
+- Top Management reviews.
+These include: - (i) Preparation of Annual budget - (ii) Preparation of Annual Sales, forecast for monthly monitoring and tracking of performance. - (iii) Preparation of monthly financial statements for management review - (iv) Monthly Profitability Review.
+This involves comparing budget to actual performance and identifying reasons for variances. - (v) Weekly and periodic Internal Audit Reports eliciting control weakness to management. - (vi) Quarterly Management Report to the Board - (viii) Quarterly reports to the Board eliciting the existing and potential risks facing the Company and the mitigants deployed.